NTielman/Tarot-Reader/README.md

 ---

 ## Description
 Find out what the future holds for your love life, health and career with this Tarot reader.
+Learn the meanings behind all 78 tarot cards.

 ## Languages, Libraries & Frameworks